realworldocaml/book/en/objects.md

 <note>
 <title>What is Object-Oriented Programming?</title>

 Object-oriented programming (often shorted to OOP) is a programming style that encapsulates computation and data within logical *objects*.
-Each object contains some data stored in *fields*, and has *method* functions that can be invoked against the data within the object.
+Each object contains some data stored in *fields*, and has *method* functions that can be invoked against the data within the object (also called "sending a message" to the object).
 The code definition behind an object is called a *class*, and objects are constructed from a class definition by calling a constructor with the data that the object will use to build itself.

 There are five fundamental properties that differentiate OOP from other styles: